Skip to main content

 We built our college on the radical premise that breaking a few silos would yield growth and innovation.
 That has happened.

-We are home to the first of only two ABET-accredited Data Science programs in the world.
-We are an NSA/DHS Center of Excellence in Cybersecurity Education and offer an accelerated online master’s program in Cybersecurity designed to meet the needs of career-changers.
+Our Data Science program was the first in the world to be ABET-accredited.
+We are an NSA/DHS Center of Excellence in Cyber Defense Education and offer an accelerated online master’s program in Cybersecurity designed to meet the needs of career-changers.
 Our Journalism program and the independent student newspaper The Northerner partner with LINKnky to advance local news coverage.
+Our media students bring their documentary filmmaking skills to countries from Guatemala to Sri Lanka.

 As an outward-facing college, we bring media and tech talent to companies, local governments, and K-12.
+Many of our degrees have built-in experiential “outside the classroom” components.
 Our students are winning awards, competitions, and hackathons, and are graduating into the world with that special “informatics” edge.

 No matter what your interests or background, come join us as we explore and create.